Absence of Cartan subalgebras for right-angled Hecke von Neumann algebras: Introduction

-In \cite{Voiculescu} Voiculescu was the first one to find factors (namely free group factors) that do not have a Cartan subalgebra.
-His proof relies on estimates for the free entropy dimension of the normalizer of an injective von Neumann algebra.
-Using a different approach Ozawa and Popa \cite{OzawaPopaII} were also able to find classes of von Neumann algebras that do not have a Cartan subalgebra (including the free group factors).
-These results generalize to a larger class of class of groups.
+After these fundamental results by Ozawa--Popa strong solidity was studied for many other von Neumann algebras.
 In particular in \cite{PopaVaesCrelle} Popa and Vaes (see also Chifan-Sinclair \cite{ChifanSinclair}) proved absence of Cartan subalgebras for group factors of bi-exact groups that have the CBAP.
 Isono \cite{IsonoExample} then put the results from \cite{PopaVaesCrelle} into a general von Neumann framework in order to prove absence of Cartan subalgebras for free orthogonal quantum groups.
-Isono proved that factors with the wk-$\ast$ CBAP that satisfy condition (AO)$^+$ are strongly solid, meaning that the normalizer of an injective von Neumann algebra is injective again.
-Using this strong solidity result by Isono/Popa--Vaes we are able to prove the following.
+Isono proved that factors with the wk-$\ast$ CBAP that satisfy condition (AO)$^+$ are strongly solid.
+Using this strong solidity result by Isono we are able to prove the following.